 Part IV.
 Insuring or Securing Deposits § 118A.03, subds.
-1 & 3 A. If a charter school desires to deposit an amount in excess of deposit insurance, it must obtain a bond or collateral which, when computed at its market value, shall be at least ten percent more than the amount of the excess deposit.
-B. Complete the spreadsheet in this section to determine the amount of the charter school's funds that are not insured and thus need to be either bonded or collateralized.
-Deposits held by credit unions are covered by separate deposit insurance rules promulgated by the National Credit Union Administration (NCUA).
-C. Was collateral coverage sufficient?
-(Answer after completing the spreadsheet on pages 1-13.)
+1 & 3 A. If a charter school desires to deposit an amount in a insurance, it must obtain a bond or collateral which market value, shall be at least ten percent more that excess deposit. n, when computed at its B. Complete the spreadsheet in this section to determine charter school's funds that are not insured and thus bonded or collateralized.
+Deposits held by credit us separate deposit insurance rules promulgated by the Union Administration (NCUA). s need to be either mions are covered by C. Was collateral coverage sufficient?
+(Answer after completing the spreadsheet on pages 5 1-13.)